lauxjpn/DbContextOnModelCreatingSplitter/README.md

-# what's different about this fork:
+# What's different about this fork:
 ### Fixes:
  - The using statement for contextNamespace had two semicolons at the end of line.
  - The modelBuilder not capture all lambda.